Noma Mexico: The experience of a lifetime?

 Privileged access

-Earlier this year, American Express refreshed its benefits for Platinum Card holders, including the inception of "By Invitation Only," a series of rarefied and bespoke cultural experiences.
+Earlier this year, American Express refreshed its benefits for Platinum Card holders, including expanding its "By Invitation Only" program, a series of rarefied and bespoke cultural experiences.
 (Chase Sapphire Preferred and Reserve cards provide similar premium offerings.)

-One of the first By Invitation Only events was entrée to the long-since sold-out Noma Mexico.
+One of these By Invitation Only events was entrée to the long-since sold-out Noma Mexico.
 (American Express was a partner and helped to finance the pop-up.)

 Other than the mysterious and adventurous meal, the itinerary included a full-day of activities starting with access to Noma's renowned chef, Rene Redzepi and his team, as well as a foray behind-the-scenes of Noma Mexico's operation, from tasting indigenous ingredients and local Mezcals to a tour of Mayan ruins.